Why is water management work becoming more and more expensive?

 • In some parts of the country, water can flow freely from higher areas to lower-lying land.
 In many other places, technology helps to move water, either when it enters the area or when it is drained away.

-• In the Noorderzijlvest area, both of these things happen.
+• In the Noorderzijlvest area, both of these things are happening.
 A network of weirs, inlets, and pumping stations ensures that the agreed water levels are maintained.
 Noorderzijlvest has to drain the area 26% more than the average in the Netherlands so that residents can continue to live there safely and there is sufficient water in every season.

 • Urban areas in particular are growing.
 This means more houses and buildings and more wastewater that Noorderzijlvest has to treat.